sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 ## Introduction

-You've learned previously how to design a schema with a single table.
-Often, we need to store different kind of records in our programs — for example, albums and artists, for a music library, or posts and comments, for a blogging website.
+You've learned how to design a schema with a single table.
+You will often need to store different kind of records in our programs — for example, _albums and artists_, for a music library, or _posts and comments_, for a blogging program.

-Relational databases allow us to store different kind of records and associate them together, with the use of foreign keys.
+Relational databases allow us to store different kind of records and "link" them together, with the use of foreign keys.
+In the music library database, albums are associated to their artist record using the `artist_id` foreign key.

 In this section you'll learn how to design a schema using two related tables from a plain English specification.

 ### Relationship types

-In relational databases, there are three different types of relationship possible between two tables.
+In relational databases, there are different types of relationship possible between two tables.
 First, you'll learn about **one-to-many**, which is probably the most common type.
-One record in a table can be associated with many records in another table.
+One record in a table can be associated with many records in another table, hence the name.

 Some examples: a musical artist can have many different albums.
 A country can have many cities.
 A blog post can have many comments.